javier-fg/hlw8012/README.md

-# FORKED REPOSITORY INFORMATION
+# FORKED INFORMATION

-This is a forked version used to implement signal filtering on Power and Current present on some devices that uses the HLW8012 chip.
+This is a forked version used to implement signal filtering on Power and Current signal measurements, present on some devices that uses the HLW8012 chip.

 `IMPORTANT: Power/Current signal filtering works only when using interrupt mode.`

-Filtering Power/Current signal works once a timeout event is detected a waiting period time is executed, where readings are ignored.
-After the timeout waiting period expires, a counter implemented to wait for a number of valid measurements, before the measurements are considered valid.
+Filtering Power/Current signal works at ISR level and once a timeout event is detected a waiting period time is executed, where readings are ignored.
+After the timeout waiting period expires, a counter is used to wait for a number of valid measurements, before the measurements are considered valid.

 Configuration parameters: